-While most existing bridge load ratings for the Authority have been performed as part of various New Jersey Turnpike and Garden State Parkway Group Bridge Inspections contracts, load ratings shall also be performed by design engineers in association with bridge design contracts.
+While most existing bridge load ratings for the Authority have been performed as part of various New Jersey Turnpike and Garden State Parkway Group Bridge Inspections assignments, load ratings shall also be performed by design engineers in association with bridge rehabilitation or bridge design contracts (See the NJTA Design Manual, Structures Design, Section 3.2.1.2).

-The Design Engineer shall submit, as a part of the Phase C submission, the complete As-Designed load rating analysis for all new bridges, and for all existing bridges subject to substantial modification (See the NJTA Design Manual, Structures Design, Section 2.2.1.2).
+The Design Engineer shall submit, as a part of the Phase C submission, the complete As-Designed load rating analysis for all new bridges, and for all existing bridges subject to substantial modification.
 When ratings are performed in conjunction with the preparation of design drawings, the load rating results for all investigated live load models shall be shown on the General Notes sheet for each structure.
 In cases where primary members are unaffected by the design (partial rehabilitation, selective repairs, etc.), only the controlling ratings for the members affected by the design should be displayed.
 The analysis notes should clearly state which members are affected by the design and which members control the overall rating of the bridge.
 See Figure 4.4.1 for a sample rating factor summary table and associated recommended notes, and refer to the current NJTA Design Manual, Structures Design for a complete list of required design vehicles.
 Live load distribution factors used in the design and rating of structures shall also be noted on the structural drawings for all rating analyses other than line girder analyses.
 Dynamic Load Allowance should be conservatively assumed to be 33% during design for all vehicles (design, legal load, specialized hauling, and emergency vehicles) to eliminate the need for future load rating updates based on riding surface changes.
 For unique cases where only wearing surface modifications are performed, and legal load rating factors were previously found to be less than 1.00, a reduced Dynamic Load Allowance value can be considered (See Appendix A3).